+The 21 owner-municipalities of ecomaine voted on May 18, 2006 to bring Single-Sort Recycling to Maine after two years of study.
 The Single-Sort equipment and installation cost approximately $3.7 million and was operational in May of 2007.
 Funding came from reserves and earnings from the sale of recyclables.

 For our member and associate communities, ecomaine provides large collection trailers for recycling by local residents.
 These trailers/containers are usually placed at transfer stations, large parking lots, or other easy-access locations to encourage recycling. ecomaine owns 120 recycling trailers, which are placed within easy reach of about 20% of Maine’s total population.